 2. Exploration from the beach in Malaga, Spain

 With a quarter as many of the rainfall days we’ll see in Leeds, February in Malaga is ideal for exploration.
 After beachside walks in Marbella, make sure to tour the stunning hills of Andalucia.

 Go high enough in the Alps and snow is always an ever-present, but February will be summit special.
-Regular flights to Turin over the ski season mean its practical when booked ahead or last minute.
+New for 2020, Slovenia is bookable through Balkan Holidays, with a variety of accommodation.

 Easter holidays (end of March and 2 weeks of April)

 How about a cracking spring getaway to welcome in the sun?
 There is even time to enjoy a fortnight without Fortnite.